 - Check your username activity.
 Constant handle changes or spammy bios can raise red flags.
 If you’re rebranding, learn how frequently you can update your Twitter username.

 By following people organically and keeping a clean profile, your account avoids most automated restrictions.
+Unlike Instagram, which has its own “Instagram follow limit per day new account” restriction, Twitter’s limits are dynamic and depend on engagement quality rather than just numbers.

 Can People See Who You Follow on X?